Bright Grey Life Insurance Review 2025

 Let us help you find your best quotes

-Personal protection offered by Bright Grey mainly includes five options: life cover, critical illness cover, life or critical illness cover, income cover for sickness and payment cover for sickness.
-The first one, life cover pays out if the person dies or is diagnosed with a terminal illness before the last 12 months of the term of the insurance policy.
-It is possible to choose what kind of benefit can be received as a sum assured: fixed, decreasing, increasing lump sum or monthly level or monthly increasing income.
-The term of insurance policy that can be chosen varies from 1 to 40 years.
-It is possible to choose either single or joint life insurance.
+Bright Grey’s personal protection included five main options: life cover, critical illness cover, life or critical illness cover, income protection cover for sickness, and payment protection cover for sickness.
+Life cover paid out if the insured person died or was diagnosed with a terminal illness more than 12 months before the end of the policy term.
+Customers could choose what type of sum assured benefit could be received: fixed, decreasing, increasing lump sum, or monthly level income or monthly increasing income.
+The policy term could range from 1 to 40 years.
+Customers could choose between single or joint life insurance.

-As for the critical illness cover, it will pay out if the person is diagnosed with one of the covered illnesses or if he becomes totally and permanently disabled.
-The policy insures from such illnesses as cancer, Alzheimer and Parkinson diseases, kidney or liver failure, blindness and many others.
-In total there are 39 of covered sicknesses.
-It is always important to look through what is insured and what is not before the insurance contract is underwritten.
-The term of this protection option can vary from 5 to 40 years.
+Critical illness cover paid out if the insured person was diagnosed with one of the covered illnesses or if they became totally and permanently disabled.
+The policy covered illnesses such as cancer, Alzheimer’s disease, Parkinson’s disease, kidney or liver failure, blindness, and many others.
+A total of 39 illnesses were covered.
+It was important to carefully review the policy details to understand the coverage before taking out the insurance.
+The policy term for this option ranged from 5 to 40 years.

-Moreover, if the critical illness cover or life or critical illness cover policies are chosen, total permanent disability and children critical illness cover benefits are added.
-Total permanent disability pays out if the person becomes unable to perform specified working or living tasks.
-For persons who are under 65 it will be required that they would be unable two perform at least two of these tasks: walking, lifting, using a pen, pencil or keyboard, vision, speech or hearing.
-For those who are over 65 when the claim is made, the policy will pay out if the person is unable to perform at least 3 of so called living tasks: washing, transferring, dressing, feeding, mobility or continence.
+Furthermore, critical illness cover and life or critical illness cover policies included total permanent disability and children’s critical illness cover benefits.
+Total permanent disability benefit paid out if the insured person became unable to perform certain work or daily living tasks.
+For individuals under 65, they had to be unable to perform at least two of the following tasks: walking, lifting, using a pen, pencil, or keyboard, vision, speech, or hearing.
+For individuals over 65 at the time of claim, the policy paid out if they were unable to perform at least three of the following daily living tasks: washing, transferring, dressing, feeding, mobility, or continence.

-Child critical illness benefit is automatically included.
-It covers the child from 30 days old to when he reaches the age of 18 years.
-It is possible to claim for 50% of the sum assured agreed in the life insurance contract and the maximum amount of benefit can be up to £20,000.
+Children’s critical illness benefit was automatically included.
+It covered children from 30 days old up to the age of 18.
+Customers could claim up to 50% of the sum assured agreed in the life insurance contract, with a maximum benefit of £20,000.

-The last two options include income and payment cover for the sicknesses.
-Income cover will pay out in case the person is unable to perform at least two of these 6 tasks: walking, lifting, using a pen, pencil or keyboard, vision, speech or hearing.
-The same definition is valid for those who are under 65 and takes out payment cover of sickness.
-For those who choose payment cover and are over 65 when making a claim, in order for the policy to pay out they must be unable to perform 3 of six living tasks: washing, transferring, dressing, feeding, mobility or continence.
-Moreover, for both of these policies, a deferred period has to be chosen after which the payments will be started to be made.
-It is possible to choose from 4, 13, 26 or 52 weeks.
-The term of the cover can be from 5 to 40 years.
+The final two options were income protection cover and payment protection cover.
+Income protection cover paid out if the insured person was unable to perform at least two of the following six tasks: walking, lifting, using a pen, pencil, or keyboard, vision, speech, or hearing.
+The same definition of incapacity applied to individuals under 65 who took out payment protection cover.
+For individuals over 65 who chose payment protection cover and made a claim, they had to be unable to perform three of the six daily living tasks: washing, transferring, dressing, feeding, mobility, or continence.
+Furthermore, both income protection and payment protection policies required a deferred period to be chosen before payments began.
+Customers could choose a deferred period of 4, 13, 26, or 52 weeks.
+The policy term for these covers ranged from 5 to 40 years.

-For income protection cover the maximum claimable monthly benefit is equal to 50% of monthly earnings.
-However, this benefit cannot exceed £12,500 a month.
-If the person does not work he can claim for monthly benefit of maximum £1,400.
-The policy will continue to pay out until the person is able to work once again, he no longer meets the Bright Grey’s definition of incapacity, until the end of the policy or if he dies.
+For income protection cover, the maximum claimable monthly benefit was 50% of monthly earnings.
+However, this benefit was capped at £12,500 per month.
+If the insured person was not working, they could claim a maximum monthly benefit of £1,400.
+The policy continued to pay out until the insured person was able to work again, no longer met Bright Grey’s definition of incapacity, the policy term ended, or the insured person died.

 Bright Grey Lifestyle protection plan

-The main aim when choosing this plan is the protection of the financial situation of other family members in case the person dies or is diagnosed with a critical illness.
-It is possible to choose from two options : life cover and life or critical insurance cover.
-Life cover pays out in case the person dies or is diagnosed with a terminal illness before the last 12 months of the term of the insurance policy.
-This policy will not pay out if the person is diagnosed with a terminal illness within the last 12 months of the term of the insurance or if he commits suicide within the first 12 months of the cover.
+The primary aim of this plan was to protect the financial situation of family members if the insured person died or was diagnosed with a critical illness.
+Customers could choose from two options: life cover and life or critical illness cover.
+Life cover paid out if the insured person died or was diagnosed with a terminal illness more than 12 months before the end of the policy term.
+This policy did not pay out if the insured person was diagnosed with a terminal illness within the last 12 months of the policy term or committed suicide within the first 12 months of the cover.

-The life or critical illness cover pays out if the person dies, is diagnosed with a terminal or a critical illness.
-The restriction is that terminal illness must be diagnosed before the last year of the insurance policy.
-Moreover, the policy will not pay out if the person commits suicide in the first 12 months when cover starts or if critical illness may be caused by these factors: abuse of alcohol or drugs, self-inflicted injury, taking part in a criminal act, war.
+Life or critical illness cover paid out if the insured person died or was diagnosed with a terminal or critical illness.
+A condition was that terminal illness had to be diagnosed more than one year before the policy term ended.
+Furthermore, the policy did not pay out if the insured person committed suicide within the first 12 months of the cover, or if the critical illness was caused by: alcohol or drug abuse, self-inflicted injury, participation in a criminal act, or war.

-For both of these lifestyle protection policies the sum of cover can also be chosen to be increasing or decreasing.
-If the person chooses increasing cover, then the sum assured increases with the same percentage as Retail Price Index (RPI).
-However, this increase is limited to be from 2% to 10% each year.
-If the cover is chosen as decreasing one, then the cover will decrease each month in line with a repayment of mortgage which has an yearly interest rate of 7%.
+For both lifestyle protection policies, the sum assured could be either increasing or decreasing.
+If customers chose increasing cover, the sum assured would increase annually in line with the Retail Price Index (RPI).
+However, this annual increase was capped between 2% and 10%.
+If customers chose decreasing cover, the sum assured would decrease monthly in line with a mortgage repayment schedule with a fixed annual interest rate of 7%.